go-telegram/bot/README.md

 You can find more examples in the [examples](examples) folder.

-For test examples, you should set environment variable `EXAMPLE_TELEGRAM_BOT_TOKEN` to your bot token.
+To run the examples, set the `EXAMPLE_TELEGRAM_BOT_TOKEN` environment variable to your bot token.

 ## Getting started